syl20bnr/spacemacs-elpa-mirror/stable-melpa/fill-column-indicator-readme.txt

 By default, fci-mode draws its vertical indicator at the fill column.
 If you'd like it to be drawn at another column, set `fci-rule-column' to the column number.
-This variable becomes buffer local when set, so you can use different values for different modes.
-The default behavior (drawing the rule at the fill column) is specified by setting fci-rule-column to nil.
+(A case in which this might be useful is when you want to fill comments at, for example, column 70, but want a vertical rule at column 80 or 100 to indicate the maximum line length for code.)
+The default behavior (showing the indicator at the fill column) is specified by setting fci-rule-column to nil.

 On graphical displays the fill-column rule is drawn using a bitmap image.
 Its color is controlled by the variable `fci-rule-color', whose